HIDDERS-OFFICIAL/hidders-dev/README.md

   - [ ] **v0.3: Data Layer** - SQLite integration for the `<model>` tag.
   - [ ] **v0.4: Desktop Target** - Integration with Tauri for native binaries.
   - [ ] **v1.0: The Studio** - A specialized IDE for Hidders development.

-## 🤝 Contributing

-We are building a new paradigm.
-If you love Rust, Compilers, or just hate Glue Code, we need you.

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/amazing-feature`).
-3. Commit your changes (`git commit -m 'Add some amazing feature'`).
-4. Push to the branch (`git push origin feature/amazing-feature`).
-5. Open a Pull Request.

 ## 📜 License